 The Red Lionfish (Pterois volitans) is a beautiful but venomous fish from the scorpionfish family and its native habitat is in the Indian and Pacific Oceans.
 It has spread throughout the Caribbean causing the decline of fish populations due to its lack of natural predators in this environment and because of its great adaptability.

-Marine turtle conservation.
+Sea turtle conservation.

 This program was created to reduce pollution in the island and our reefs.
 Plastic debris in the oceans is an increasing concern because of the effects on wildlife and potential effects on humans.
 As plastic weathers, it breaks into tiny particles that even small marine invertebrates, such as zooplankton/krill which is the base of the marine food chain, ingest and entering the food web and ending on our plates.

 We do small projects with children of the community to promote recycling among our youth.
 We are also making drinking glasses out of glass bottles as an initiative to reduce plastic cups use.
-We are constantly looking for new projects to get involved with.
+We are continuously looking for new projects to get involved with.

 We are constantly coordinating and supporting efforts with other local NGO’s, the Utila Beach Clean Up group and the community to keep Utila’s beaches clean and creating awareness on the use of single-use plastic.